Derecho-Project/cascade-cbdc/README.md

 #### Multiple nodes in a network
 In case you want to deploy Cascade servers and clients on separate nodes in a network, it is necessary to change `derecho.cfg` with the appropriate network configuration for all processes.
 Three configurations in the file must be changed:
-- `contact_ip`: this must be set to the IP address of the process with ID 0 (the one using the ocnfig files in the `n0` folder).
+- `contact_ip`: this must be set to the IP address of the process with ID 0 (the one using the config files in the `n0` folder).
 - `local_ip`: this must be set to the local IP address of the process.
 Other processes will use this address to communicate with this process.
 - `domain`: this must be set to network interface to be used (taken from `ifconfig`), e.g. `eth0`.